How to Plan a Funeral

 Memorial service: A formal service honoring the deceased (often in funeral home or place of worship) in which the body of the deceased is not present.

 Celebration of life: An informal celebration of the deceased, generally held in a home, restaurant, event space or other favorite location.
+Celebrations of life are often less somber events and more focused on celebrating the life, achievements, and impact the deceased had on those around them.

 Burial: A service (generally shorter than the funeral service) held graveside that focuses on the physical internment of the body.

 Reception: An informal gathering after a funeral or memorial service, often at a family member’s home or a restaurant.
+Food and drinks are customary at receptions.

 It’s worth noting that if you opt for a memorial service or celebration of life, there are no time pressures on when events should be held.
 If it’s easier for you to pause at this point and take some time to mourn and collect your feelings, that’s fine.
 It’s not uncommon for a celebration of life to occur several months after a death.